2030 United States Senate elections: New Mexico

 Three-term Democrat Martin Heinrich was re-elected in 2024 with 55.1% of the vote.
 He has filed paperwork to run for re-election.

 New York

 Three-term Democrat Kirsten Gillibrand was re-elected in 2024 with 58.9% of the vote.
 She has filed paperwork to run for re-election.

 North Dakota

 Two-term Republican Kevin Cramer was re-elected in 2024 with 66.3% of the vote.
 He has not indicated if he will run for re-election.

 Ohio

 One-term Republican Bernie Moreno was elected in 2024 with 50.1% of the vote.
 He has filed paperwork to run for re-election.

 Pennsylvania

 One-term Republican Dave McCormick was elected in 2024 with 48.8% of the vote.
 He has filed paperwork to run for re-election.

-Former U.S. Senator Bob Casey Jr., whom McCormick unseated in the 2024 Senate election, is a potential contender for the Democratic nomination.
+Former U.S. Senator Bob Casey Jr., whom McCormick unseated in the 2024 Senate election, was seen as a potential contender for the Democratic nomination for the 2028 race, but Casey has since declined to run.
+He has not specifically commented with regard to a potential 2024 rematch in 2030.
+Current Democratic U.S. Senator John Fetterman (elected in 2022) has declined to campaign against McCormick.